Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 # Manage the HTML templates

-Define HTML templates that are used for the ETL mapping, especially for the receipt export.
+HTML templates are mainly used for email messages such as confirmations or shipping messages.
+Further, they can be used to write detailed product descriptions that are uploaded to a shop or marketplace, for example to ebay.
-HTML templates allow you to include HTML text or Smarty templates and thus create complex queries with many logical inputs.
+HTML templates allow you to generate HTML content from data based on templates using the smarty template engine.
-Further, you are able to include certain data from all available entities using the HTML templates.
+Further, you are able to include data from all available source entities in HTML as well as all sub-entities if they are present in the JSON representation of the source entity using the HTML templates.

 ## Create an HTML template